Visit our Course Enrollment page for more information.

 Quarterly Dean's List

-The quarterly high scholarship list includes the names of matriculated students who have attained a quarterly GPA of 3.50 for at least 12 graded credits.
+The Quarterly Dean's List includes the names of matriculated students who have attained a quarterly GPA of 3.50 for at least 12 graded credits.
 Notation of high scholarship is made on the student's permanent academic record.
-More information about the Dean's List is available in the UW Tacoma Catalog.
+More information about the Quarterly Dean's List is available on the Student Guide.

 Graduating with Honors